jtbry/WarframeDropFinder/README.md

 <br />

-You can start services at once by executing `docker-compose up -d`.
+You can start all services at once by executing `docker-compose up -d`.
 To start the project in a development friendly environment execute `docker-compose -f docker-compose.dev.yml up --build -d`.

 To watch the output of the service you're developing you can use the `docker-compose logs -f service_name_here` command.